Please click link below to read the fill article at PetaPixel.com

 This technology makes DeNoise useful for “tough” cases of image noise.
 It can save photos that photographers might otherwise throw away.

-By the way, I have found that Denoise is very useful for a technique I call “Targeted Nois Reduction”.Sometimes I find an area in an image where the noise bugs me while the rest of the image looks fine.
+By the way, sometimes I find an area in an image where the noise bugs me while the rest of the image looks fine.
 I’ll give you an example:

 If I am preparing an image for a big enlargement sometimes the sky will be too textured for my taste.
 When was the last time you looked up into a blue sky and saw noise or grain?